Svetlana Kuznetsova: 2009: French Open title

 At the Australian Open, Kuznetsova reached the quarterfinals for the second time in her career, but lost to eventual champion Serena Williams, after being within two points of winning the match in the second set.
 After that, Kuznetsova did not win another match for nearly two months.
-She broke her losing streak at the Sony Ericsson Open in Miami, reaching the semifinals, losing to Victoria Azarenka.
+She broke her losing streak in Miami reaching the semifinals, losing to Victoria Azarenka.

-At the Porsche Tennis Grand Prix in Stuttgart, Kuznetsova defeated world No. 3 Dementieva in the semifinals to reach her first final that year.
+At the Porsche Grand Prix, Kuznetsova defeated world No. 3 Dementieva in the semifinals to reach her first final that year.
 She defeated world No. 1 Safina to win her first singles title since August 2007.
-The following week, Kuznetsova also reached the final at the Premier 5 Internazionali BNL d'Italia in Rome, having defeated No. 4 Janković en route.
+The following week, Kuznetsova also reached the final at the Premier 5 Internazionali d'Italia in Rome, having defeated No. 4 Janković en route.
 She lost the championship to Safina.
-In the quarterfinals of the French Open she defeated Serena Williams in three sets before defeating Samantha Stosur to reach her fourth Grand Slam final.
+In the quarterfinals of the French Open, she defeated Serena Williams in three sets, before defeating Samantha Stosur to reach her fourth major final.
 There she beat top seed Safina to win her second Grand Slam title.
 At Wimbledon, Kuznetsova fell in the third round to unseeded German Sabine Lisicki.

 She pulled out of the LA Women's Tennis Championships, citing a foot injury.
 Her next event was the Cincinnati Open, where she fell to Clijsters in the third round.
 She then played in the Rogers Cup and lost to Samantha Stosur in the second round.
 She received a wildcard entrance to the Pilot Pen Tennis tournament in New Haven, but lost in the quarterfinals to Mauresmo.
 This became her last tournament as first seeded.
 At the US Open she won in straight set wins over Görges, Sevastova, and Peer, but lost against Caroline Wozniacki in the fourth round.
-At the Toray Pan Pacific Open in Tokyo, seeded fifth, she lost to Andrea Petkovic.
+At the Pan Pacific Open in Tokyo, seeded fifth, she lost to Andrea Petkovic.

 A week later, she played at China Open as the sixth seed.
 She advanced to the final beating Petrova in the semifinal and won against Agnieszka Radwańska in the final.
 Soon after, she played at the Tour Championships in Doha.
-She entered the Maroon group along with Dementieva, Serena Williams and Venus Williams, and lost both her matches against the Williams sisters.
+She entered the Maroon group along with Dementieva, Serena and Venus Williams, and lost both her matches against the Williams sisters.
 She defeated Dementieva, breaking her eight–match losing streak at the Championships.
 Kuznetsova ended the year ranked No. 3.